 Drink driving laws in NSW change fast.
 Over the past few years, we’ve seen:

-- Immediate licence suspensions at roadside
+- Immediate licence suspensions at roadside for Low Range PCA matters

-- Tougher penalties for second offences
+- Changed penalties for second offences

 That means better strategies, faster action and fewer surprises.
 It also means they’ll spot mistakes in your case that others miss.
-If police didn’t follow exact steps, that could help you.
-But only if your lawyer knows where to look.

 7. They Can Help Even If You Think You’re Guilty